Last date modified: 2026-Mar-03

 • Successfully built

-Index manager with highlighted index build showing partial build, number of documents indexed and not indexed, and options to try again and view errors.
+Index manager showing partial index build, number of documents indexed and not indexed with corresponding error reasons, and options to try rebuilding again and view details.

 Error handling and retrying index jobs